 Have you considered taking your education and learning programs online?
 Are you ready to give live education broadcasting a try, but need some guidance on how to get started?

 Together, the internet and live streaming allow the free flow of information and knowledge.
 In fact, many of our customers come from the online learning and education segment.
 Broadcasters increasingly use video streaming platforms for online classes and distance learning.
-Likewise, many educational institutions also use streaming solutions, like those offered by DaCast, to stream school-related events.
-These live education broadcasting opportunities include sports matches, graduations, announcements and more.
+Likewise, many educational institutions also use streaming solutions with secure video upload to stream school-related events.
+And DaCast is one such platform that supports eLearning broadcasts with robust, customizable features and plans.
+In general, live education broadcasting opportunities include sports matches, graduations, announcements and more.

 Intro to Live Education Broadcasting